davemackintosh/dav3.co/posts/role-searching.md

   - growth
   - react
   - job
-excerpt: So, after 5 years of relative success as a freekancer I'm looking for a role in a company I can add value to.
+excerpt: So, after 5 years of relative success as a freelancer I'm looking for a role in a company I can add value to.
 But why?
 author: davemackintosh
 published: Sun Oct 06 2019 19:19:36 GMT+0100 (GMT+01:00)
 ---